-Annual Runoff Volume (ac - ft.) =Area (acres) x Average Annual Rainfall (inches) x ROC Value x (1ft/12in)

-9.2.2 Calculating Predevelopment and Post-development Stormwater Nutrient Loading a.
+$\frac{Annual\ Runoff\ Volume\ (ac-ft.)}{Area\ (acres)\ x\ Average\ Annual\ Rainfall\ (inches)\ x\ ROC\ Value\ x\ (1ft/12in)}$ a.
 To calculate the predevelopment and post development loadings before treatment of the annual mass loadings for TN and TP, multiply the predevelopment annual runoff volume (derived in Section 9.2.1) by the land use specific runoff characterization data (event mean concentrations or EMCs) for TN and TP.
-Applicants must use the most up-to-date verified EMC values, where available and incorporated by reference pursuant to rule 62.330.301(4), for their project region.
-Applicants also must comply with the applicable special basin or geographic area criteria in rule 62-330.301(1)(k), F.A.C., including any EMC values specified in the applicable Applicant's Handbook Volume II.
+Applicants must use the most up-to-date verified EMC values, where available, for their project region.
+Applicants also must comply with the applicable special basin or geographic area criteria in chapter 62-330.301(1)(k), F.A.C., including any EMC values specified in the applicable Applicant's Handbook Volume II.
 EMC Values are listed in Table 9.2 for different types of land use categories.
 EMC values for the land uses must consider cover, soils, and topography and be representative of the latest assigned Florida Land Use and Cover Classification System (FLUCCS) code.